Douglas Melin

 Douglas Edvard Melin (4 October 1895 – 29 March 1946) was a Swedish zoologist and athlete.
-He was nephew of Olof Melin.
+He was the nephew of Olof Melin.

 Athletic career

 He competed in the men's standing long jump at the 1912 Summer Olympics.
 He was also an avid boxer.

 Scientific career

 Melin was an all-sided zoologist who got his education at the Uppsala University and spent his career there.
 In 1923–26 he led an expedition to Brazil and Peru, which resulted in a large number of zoological specimens as well as ethnographic and cartographic observations.
 Melin was skeptical about Darwin's theories, which led to his isolation as a scientist.